THM-MoTE/mope-server/README.md

 __DO NOT CHANGE THE ```akka { .. }```-SECTION!__
 If you messed up your configuration just kill the whole ```~/.moie``` directory.

+# Creating a executable-jar
+You can create an executable-jar using the `sbt assembly` command.
+This command packages everything - including all dependencies - in one jar which is executable using `java -jar <jar>`.

 # Using an IDE